bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 ---------------------------

-Axon Ivy comes with four generic process elements that can be used to address particular execution behaviour requirements none of the standard process elements can fulfill.
+Axon Ivy comes with four generic process elements that can be used to address particular execution behavior requirements none of the standard process elements can fulfill.

 All generic process elements contain a tab in which a Java class can be selected.
-The Java class implements the actual execution behaviour.
+The Java class implements the actual execution behavior.
 Some standard implementations are shipped with the Axon Ivy core, and with these elements developers are able to specify their own implementation as part of the project.